Gauge-invariant theory of truncated quantum light-matter interactions in arbitrary media: Gauge Invariance and Hilbert Space Truncation

-It is worth noting that $\hat{\mathbf{Z}}_{\rm A}$ is precisely the multipolar polarization $\hat{\mathbf{P}}^{\rm mp}(\mathbf{x})$, and as such, $\hat{U} = \hat{W}_{g, \text{mp}}$, as previously noted.
-Moreover, if it is evaluated in the Coulomb gauge, then $\hat{U}$ is the unitary operator which implements the well-known PZW transformation, $\hat{\mathbf{A}}_{\perp}$~\cite{Babiker1983Feb,Woolley2020Feb,Andrews2018Jan}; in this case, $\hat{U} = \hat{W}_{\text{C}, \text{mp}}$.
-The PZW transformation $\hat{U}^{\dagger}\hat{H}_{\rm C} \hat{U} = \hat{H}^{\rm mp}$ (where the vector potential in $\hat{U}$ is taken to be the Coulomb gauge $\hat{\mathbf{A}}_{\perp}$) removes the transformation that generates minimal coupling from $\hat{H}_0$, which allows one to truncate the energy levels of the bare system without needing to rely on the infinite dimensional operator algebra required to transform the $\hat{\mathbf{p}}_{\alpha}$ operators.
+It is worth noting that $\hat{\mathbf{Z}}_{\rm A}$ is precisely the multipolar polarization $\hat{\mathbf{P}}^{\rm mp}(\mathbf{x})$, and as such, $\hat{U}_{g} = \hat{W}_{g, \text{mp}}$, as previously noted.
+Moreover, if it is evaluated in the Coulomb gauge, then $\hat{U}_{\rm C}$ is the unitary operator which implements the well-known PZW transformation~\cite{Babiker1983Feb,Woolley2020Feb,Andrews2018Jan}.
+The PZW transformation $\hat{U}_{\rm C}^{\dagger}\hat{H}^{{\rm C}} \hat{U}_{\rm C} = \hat{H}^{\rm mp}$ removes the transformation that generates minimal coupling from $\hat{H}_0$, which allows one to truncate the energy levels of the bare system without needing to rely on the infinite dimensional operator algebra required to transform the $\hat{\mathbf{p}}_{\alpha}$ operators.
 This is why naive truncation (in the sense of $\hat{H} \rightarrow \hat{P}\hat{H}\hat{P}$) in the multipolar gauge gives much more accurate results than the Coulomb gauge~\cite{DeBernardis2018Nov}, and is in fact generally assumed to not break gauge invariance~\cite{Salmon2022Mar}.
 It is worth noting that this argument relies on the neglect of the magnetic terms, however, and should be understood as a non-relativistic approximation.
 As discussed in the following section, naive truncation in the multipolar gauge also fails in general when anything less than a complete set of modes is used to expand the electromagnetic fields, which is often the case in, for example, cavity-QED.